Love Never Fails (Jahméne Douglas album): Promotion

 Members of the London Community Gospel Choir, along with a five-piece band, joined him on stage, where he performed the majority of his album.

 Chart performance

 On 25 July 2013, Love Never Fails entered the Irish Albums Chart at number 30.
-On 28 July, it entered the UK Albums Chart at number one, selling 18,904 copies.
-Its sales were the lowest for a UK number-one album since Rihanna regained the top spot with Talk That Talk 50 weeks earlier.
+On 28 July, it entered the UK Albums Chart at number one, selling 18,904 copies in its first week.
 The album was also number one on the Scottish Albums Chart.

 Track listing

 All music produced by Graham Stack and Matt Furmidge.